Ensono/amido.github.io/docs/workloads/azure/frontend/CSR/api_definition_csr.md

 a public endpoint of 3rd party provider e.g. `hotels.com` etc...

-The backend (and frontend) uses the [axios](https://github.com/axios/axios) library as the HTTPclient.
+The backend (and frontend) uses the [axios](https://github.com/axios/axios) library as the HTTP Client.

 It is on purpose left as a thin wrapper implementation so that the user can extend with additional parameters on top of the mandated ones; `url`, `method` - e.g. a header for authentication.
-As such it only returns an unopinionated axios Instance and not a method initialized implementation. the method paratemer is mainly used as a type guard.
+As such it only returns an unopinionated axios Instance and not a method initialized implementation. the method parameter is mainly used as a type guard.

 Sample implementation of an entire API can be found in the
 ```../src/state/ducks/get-menus```, this demonstrates how to setup a saga to fetch a specific business endpoint.

 ```javascript
 export const fetchMenus = () =>